-All these are state-of-the-art solutions that localize pedestrians with high precision.
+All these are state-of-the-art solutions for pedestrian detection in cars.
 But they can detect pedestrians in a single image only.
 Therefore, using neural networks to establish tracking and build its trajectory is not enough: additional solutions must be implemented to link the same pedestrian in two consequence images from a video sequence.

 Learn how Intellias built an innovative solution to recognize drivers’ handwritten text

 Pedestrian tracker and location predictor

 In the 1960s, a set of algorithms was developed to enable motion tracking.
 Kalman filter and its variations were used to model Apollo spacecraft trajectories to the Moon and back.
 Today, these algorithms can be applied in an autonomous vehicle, too, to predict the position and velocity of approaching pedestrians.
 Let’s discover the specifics of the Kalman filter for pedestrian detection.

 A front camera view handles the road recognition part in a self-driving car.
 A neural network labels the pixels of a road in images, usually by Fully Convolutional Neural Network (FCN), particularly FCN-VGG16, trained with KITTI or CityScape dataset for road segmentation.
 This article is based on the mentioned neural network as well.